matthew0241/CPlayersGuide/Master Syntax List.md

 - Breaks and case labels are no longer needed
 - Cases now separated by commas
 - Default is now replaced by `_` wildcard
+- In this example, `response` is being assigned by the `choice` variable.
+So whatever `choice` gives to `response` will be switched into the corresponding below option.
+Remember, `choice` is its own variable.

 ```cs
 string response;